Alumni Awards

 The A.L.
 Mitchell Outstanding Young Alumnus Award

-Awarded on the basis of any of the qualifications listed above, but the individual must have achieved such accomplishments during the first 15 years after graduation.
+The award is given to someone who has made unique and outstanding accomplishments during the first 15 years after graduation.
 The award bears the name of A.L.
 Mitchell, E&H class of 1946, who began his employment at Emory & Henry while still a very young alumnus and served students faithfully for 38 years.

 -